The Arts & Crafts Houses of C. F. A. Voysey Book of Postcards

 Postcard: 6.5 x 4.75 in.

-A leading figure in the British Arts and Crafts movement, Charles Francis Annesley Voysey (1857–1941) specialized in the design of small country houses for wealthy clients, among them industrialists, a publisher, and the celebrated writer H. G. Wells.
-With their emphasis on ground-hugging horizontality, hipped roofs, brick walls covered with white-painted roughcast, and enlivening splashes of color, these houses were marked by a graceful simplicity and a refreshing freedom from the imitative styles that had bedeviled so much of England’s nineteenth-century architecture.
+A leading figure in the British Arts and Crafts movement, Charles Francis Annesley Voysey specialized in the design of small country houses for wealthy clients, among them industrialists, a publisher, and the celebrated writer H. G. Wells.
+With their emphasis on ground-hugging horizontality, hipped roofs, brick walls covered with white-painted roughcast, and enlivening splashes of color, these houses were marked by a graceful simplicity and a refreshing freedom from the imitative styles that had bedeviled so much of England’s 19th-century architecture.